abelykh0/stm32f103-midi/README.md

 So, I had 2 things to implement: USB MIDI interface and a code that will read the keypad and convert the key presses and releases into notes.

-Unfortunately, the toy keyboard doesn't have hardware to identify MIDI velocity, so it is not present.
+Unfortunately, the toy keyboard doesn't have hardware to identify MIDI velocity, so it is harcoded to 100.

 Current issue: doesn't work well sometimes if more than 3 buttons are pressed at the same time.
 To investigate.